Synchronization of two coupled massive oscillators in the time-delayed Kuramoto model: Introduction

 The Kuramoto model is a well-known and widely used model for studying synchronization.
 It describes the phase evolution of coupled oscillators in a system using first-order nonlinear differential equations~\cite{kuramoto1975self,kuramoto2012chemical}.
-However, the original version of the Kuramoto model did not match the experimental observations in biological systems.
-Indeed, it predicted a rapid achievement of partial synchronization, contrary to the slower synchronization dynamics observed in real-world biological systems.
-To address this discrepancy, researchers introduced inertia to the first-order Kuramoto model.
-By incorporating inertia, the model evolves both phase and frequency over time.
-This modification retards the speed of reaching partial synchronization, aligning more closely with the observed dynamics in various systems.
-While the second-order Kuramoto model has demonstrated valuable applications in many fields, such as power grids and Josephson junction arrays~\cite{filatrella2008analysis,trees2005synchronization}, its full implications remain relatively unexplored due to limited research and investigation~\cite{dorfler2011critical,kachhvah2017multiplexing}.
-Nevertheless, this model has a significant impact on the dynamics of the system.
-A key observation from studies is that the introduction of inertia can change the nature of the phase transition that the system undergoes~\cite{tanaka1997first}.
+However, the original version of the Kuramoto model did not match the observations in some biological systems.
+Indeed, it predicted a rapid achievement of partial synchronization, contrary to the slower dynamics observed in synchronization of certain species of fireflies~\cite{ermentrout1991adaptive}.
+To address this discrepancy, Ermentrout introduced the frequency adaptation into the phase dynamics, resulting in a group of second-order coupled differential equations~\cite{ermentrout1991adaptive}.
+This modification retards the speed of reaching partial synchronization, aligning more closely with the observed dynamics.
+The second-order Kuramoto model incorporates inertia into the original Kuramoto model, resulting in a new model with valuable applications in fields such as power grids and Josephson junction arrays~\cite{filatrella2008analysis,rohden2012self,rohden2014impact,grzybowski2016synchronization,trees2005synchronization}.
+This introduces significant changes to the system dynamics, including alterations to the nature of the phase transition~\cite{tanaka1997first}.
+Despite this, the full implications of these changes remain relatively unexplored, largely due to limited research and investigation~\cite{dorfler2011critical, kachhvah2017multiplexing}.

 Following Schuster and Wagner's linear stability analysis of two over-damped coupled phase oscillators with time-delayed Kuramoto interaction~\cite{ schuster1989mutual}, we explore the effect of time delay and inertia on the second-order Kuramoto model, incorporating two phase oscillators.
-Our investigation reveals that the presence of time delay induces multi-stability in the system.
+Our investigation reveals that time delay induces multi-stability in the system.
 We demonstrate that increasing the inertia leads to the disruption of the phase-locked solutions.
 Furthermore, apart from the phase-locked solutions, we observe periodic and chaotic behaviors.

 The paper is organized as follows: In the first section, we conduct a detailed mathematical analysis to examine the phase-locked solutions in the system and investigate their stability.
 Section~\ref{results} presents the numerical findings of our study.
 We discuss both the phase-locked and non-phase-locked solutions.
 We analyze their characteristics and discuss the implications of these different types of solutions.
 In the final section, we summarize our results.